HenrikSamuelsson/reading-sams-teach-yourself-cpp-8th/chapter-01/quiz/stycpp8th-chapter-01-quiz.md

 ## 2

-The linker is part of building a C++ program and will run after the compiler is done.
-The input to the linker is the output from the compiler.
-So one or more object files, and also eventually needed library object files is the input for the linker.
-The linker will integrate these files together into to an executable file that can be run by the machine that the program is written for.
+The linker is part of the set of tools used when building a C++ program and will run after the compiler is done.
+The input to the linker is the output from the compiler meaning that one or more object files, and also eventually needed library object files, is the linker input.
+The linker will integrate the object files together into to one executable file that can be run by the machine that the program is written for.